 DOI:

 Results.
-In the areas where wheat was sown as the first crop after green manure fallow, the best indicators of the water-physical properties of the soil and crop productivity were noted in the variant with snow retention.
-Snow depth - 37.3 cm, water reserves in snow - 115.7 mm, reserves of productive moisture in the soil before sowing - 122.4 mm.
-In the areas where wheat was sown in the crop rotation as the fourth crop after green manure fallow, the best indicators were also in the variant with the use of snow accumulation techniques.
-Snow depth - 52.8 cm, water reserves in snow - 132.0 cm, reserves of productive moisture in the soil - 124.2 mm.
-At the same time, the lowest soil density indicator was recorded in this variant - 1.21 g/cm3 and 1.18 g/cm3 on the first and second backgrounds, respectively.
-The yield of wheat grain in the variants with the use of snow retention on both backgrounds was the highest - 18.4 c/ha and 14.5 c/ha, respectively.
+In plots where wheat was sown as the first crop following the green manure fallow, the best soil water physical properties and crop productivity were noted in the variant utilizing snow retention.
+In this variant, snow depth was 37.3 cm, water reserves in the snowpack were 115.7 mm, and productive soil moisture reserves were 122.4 mm.
+In plots where wheat was sown as the fourth crop in the rotation following the green manure fallow, the best indicators were also achieved with snow retention techniques: snow depth was 52.8 cm, water reserves in the snow were 132.0 cm, and productive soil moisture reserves were 124.2 mm.
+Furthermore, the lowest soil density was recorded in this variant ( 1.21 g/cm3 and 1.18 g/cm3 on the first and second backgrounds, respectively).
+The highest spring wheat grain yield in the variants using snow retention was 18.4 c/ha and 14.5 c/ha on the first and second backgrounds, respectively.